A Few of My Favorite Books

 Some I discovered as a child, when my father read to me in the evenings.
 Others appeared later during long train rides, student years, or quiet weekends.
 A few I return to again and again.

 This page is not meant to be a formal list of “great literature.”
-Instead, it is a small collection of books that shaped my imagination, made me laugh, or helped me think differently about the world.
+Instead, it is a personal collection of books that shaped my imagination, made me laugh, or helped me think differently about the world.

 Books I Return To